-What general ongoing regula atory and compliance requirements will I need to satisfy?
-Do these obligations app bly to my firm?
-ARTs EMTs Compliance obligation Description Credit institution Authorized ART issuer EMI or credit in Acting honestly, fairly and professionally Issuers must act honestly, fairly and professionally in the best interest of cryptoasset holders.
-YES√ YES√ YES Treating cryptoasset holders equally Issuers must act in the best interests of cryptoasset holders and shall treat them equally, unless any preferential treatment of specific holders is disclosed in the white paper and, where applicable, the marketing communications.
-YES√ YES√ NO> White paper liability Issuers are liable for losses incurred by cryptoasset holders for information in the white paper that is not complete, fair or clear, or that is misleading.
-YES√ YES√ YES Marketing communications Issuers must provide their clients with marketing communications that are: identifiable as such; fair, clear and not misleading; consistent with the white paper; and clearly state that a white paper has been published and clearly indicate the address of the website of the relevant issuer, offeror, person seeking admission to trading, or operator of the trading platform for the cryptoasset, as well as a telephone number and an email address to contact that person.
-Marketing communications do not require prior approval from competent authorities.
-However, marketing communications may not be issued before the white paper, although market soundings are permitted.
-YES YES YES Marketing comm must also contain unambiguous sta the holders of the right of redempti issuer at any time value.
+What general ongoing regulatory and compliance requirements will I need to satisfy?
+Do these obligations app ly to my firm?
+ARTs EMTs Other cryptoassets Compliance obligation Description Credit institution Authorized ART issuer EMI or credit institution Issuer of other cryptoassets Acting honestly, fairly and professionally Issuers must act honestly, fairly and professionally in the best interest of cryptoasset holders.
+YES√ YES YES√ YES√ Treating cryptoasset holders equally Issuers must act in the best interests of cryptoasset holders and shall treat them equally, unless any preferential treatment of specific holders is disclosed in the white paper and, where applicable, the marketing communications.
+YES√ YES NO× YES✓ White paper liability Issuers are liable for losses incurred by cryptoasset holders for information in the white paper that is not complete, fair or clear, or that is misleading.
+YES√ YES YES√ YES√ Marketing communications Issuers must provide their clients with marketing communications that are: YES√ YES✓ YES✓ YES✓ • identifiable as such; Marketing communications Marketing communications fair, clear and not misleading; must also contain a clear and unambiguous statement that must contain the following clear and prominent statement: consistent with the white paper; and the holders of the EMT have a right of redemption against the This crypto-asset marketing clearly state that a white paper has been published and clearly indicate the address of the website of the relevant issuer, offeror, person seeking admission to trading, or operator of the trading platform for the cryptoasset, as well as a telephone number and an email address to contact that person. issuer at any time and at par value. communication has not been reviewed or approved by any competent authority in any Member State of the European Union.
+The offeror of the crypto-asset is solely responsible Marketing communications do not require prior approval from competent authorities.
+However, marketing communications may not be issued before the white paper, although market soundings are permitted. for the content of this crypto-asset marketing communication.
 Ongoing disclosures Issuers must disclose the amount of cryptoassets in circulation at least on a monthly basis.
-This monthly disclosure must also include the value and composition of the reserve of assets.
+YES√ YES NO× YES√ This monthly disclosure must also include the value and composition of the reserve of assets.
+This circulation disclosure is required only for offerors that do not set a time limit on their offer.
 Additional disclosure requirements apply in relation to obligations on the reserve of assets.
-YES YES NO>
+Reserve of assets disclosure requirements do not apply.